 Many Jasper accommodations are offering very attractive room only deals throughout Jasper in January, with rates at some properties as low as $109 per night at the time of writing.

 Click here and enter your dates to check current rates & availability at several hotels in Jasper.

 Great Rates at a Luxury Hotel

-If you are looking for a special discounted rate at one of Jasper’s most desirable hotels, the Fairmont Jasper Park Lodge has a Jasper in January Offer featuring attractive room rates from $247 per night from January 11th to January 27th 2013.
+If you are looking for a special discounted rate at one of Jasper’s most desirable hotels, the Fairmont Jasper Park Lodge has very attractive room rates during Jasper in January.

 Discounted Ski Passes